If you still have an objective statement floating at the top of your resume or CV, highlight it and then tap “delete.”

 Although a summary will only run two to three lines, it’s important to pack it with a punch.

-This, after all, will be one of the first parts of your resume an employer reads and will set the tone for the rest of your document.
+This, after all, will be one of the first parts of your resume or CV an employer reads and will set the tone for the rest of your document.

 Everyone’s resume summary will look different, but use these five tips to help your resume stand out from the crowd no matter what job you are applying for (non-specific job examples):